-This is also the section to address the overall severity level of specific issues, so the external service provider understands which problems to focus on first and the overall timeframe they have to fix an issue.
+This is also the section to address the overall severity level of specific issues, so the external IT service provider understands which problems to focus on first and the overall timeframe they have to fix an issue.

 |Level of Severity||Incident Description||Response Time|